session-replay-tools/mysql-replay-module/README.md

 ## Note
 1. Both MySQL instances on the target server and online server must have the same user accounts and their privileges although passwords could be different
 2. Only the complete sesssion could be replayed
+3. Currently, it does not support MySQL 8.0 yet.

 ## Release History
 + 2017.03  v1.0    mysql-replay-module released